 Note, from 2016 it is compulsory to make bike reservations for the long-distance GWR-trains between Penzance and London Paddington.

-If you are joining our route in Harwich (coming from Hook of Holland by ferry), please be aware that the railway between Rotterdam and Hook of Holland is now closed, to reopen as a metro line in autumn 2017.
-You'll be able to take bicycles on the new line from the Dutch national railway network at Schiedam Centrum station.
-For now, to reach Hook of Holland, cycle from Delft station to Hook of Holland (approx 20 km) or use Dutch long distance cycle route LF12.
+If you are joining our route in Harwich (coming from Hook of Holland by ferry), please be aware that the railway between Rotterdam and Hook of Holland is now closed, to reopen as a metro line during 2019.
+Once the line is open, you'll be able to take bicycles on the new line from the Dutch national railway network at Schiedam Centrum station.
+For now, to reach Hook of Holland, cycle from Delft station to Hook of Holland (approx 20 km) or use Dutch long distance cycle routes LF1 or LF12.

 GPS-tracks users, please note we have now version V4 in operation.
 If you own version V1, V2 or V3, please contact us to be eligible for a free upgrade.